jerhoud/zernike3d/README.md

 ## Installation
 To install the programs you need the cmake tool (see cmake.org) and a c++-11 compliant compiler to build it.
 If found it will use the c++ thread library for parallelization.

-To install, first dowload the project and go to its root directory then execute the following commands:
+To install, first download the project and go to its root directory then execute the following commands:

 1. To prepare the installation